ToxiChris/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes mode of hello to that of olleh script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users script that creates a directory called my_dir with permissions 751
+script that changes mode of hello to that of olleh script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users script that creates a directory called my_dir with permissions 751 script that changes the group owner to school for the file hello